Philosophy, Computing, and Artificial Intelligence

 Perceptron

-A typical neuron has dendrites, a cell body, and an axon.
+A biological neuron has dendrites, a cell body, and an axon.
 The dendrites (from the Greek δενδρίτης) take input from other neurons in the form of electrical impulses.
 The cell body processes these impulses, and the output goes from axon terminals to other neurons.

 Perceptron Neurons

-A perceptron is an artificial neuron.
-It
+A perceptron is an example of an artificial neuron.

-takes binary (0 or 1) inputs (x1 ... xm) and computes a binary output.
+It takes a series of 0's and 1's as inputs (x1 ... xm) and computes a 0 or 1 as output.

 The computation is a function of weights (w1 ... wm) and a threshold value.

-If the sum w1x1 + ... + wmxm is greater than the threshold,
+If the sum w1x1 + ... + wmxm is greater than

 the output